matteo-chesi/eth-cscs.github.io/getting_started/running_jobs/piz_daint/README.md

 Please check the man pages and the official documentation for further details on SLURM directives.
 For a list of the most useful SLURM commands, have a look at the corresponding entry in the FAQ list.
-If you have any questions, don't hesitate to contact us.